Wire Codes: Code Properties

 The above procedure is very similar to Shor-style syndrome extraction~\cite{shor1996fault}.
 The fault-tolerance of the input syndrome extraction circuit can be affected by the additional qubits.
-Generically, these aditional qubits are expected to lower the threshold.
-If a growing number of additional qubits are used for the purposes of embedding a highly connected code into a graph with low connectivity, we expect the stabilizers to become nonlocal and there to be no threshold without the application of additonal techniques.
-For some related work in this direction see Refs.~\cite{Li2018,Gidney2023}.
+Generically, these additional qubits are expected to lower the threshold.
+Below, we argue that if a constant number of ancilla qubits are introduced for each qubit and check of the original code, the threshold should only be reduced by a constant multiplicative factor and hence the existence of a nonzero threshold is preserved.
+If a growing number of additional qubits are used for the purposes of embedding a highly connected code into a graph with low connectivity, we expect the stabilizers to become nonlocal and there to be no threshold without the application of additional techniques.
+See Refs.~\cite{Li2018,Gidney2023} for related work in this direction.

+\paragraph{Preservation of a fault-tolerance threshold.} We now argue that wire codes derived from qLDPC codes, that only require the addition of a constant number of ancilla qubits for each check and qubit in the original code, preserve the existence of a fault-tolerance threshold when the above syndrome extraction scheme is used.
+In particular, this condition is satisfied by wire codes that directly implement weight reduction of a qLDPC code with minimal overhead.

+We consider rounds of syndrome measurement under a phenomenological noise model that consists of local Pauli and measurement faults~\cite{dennis2002topological}.
+We assume that the input code has a fault-tolerant syndrome extraction procedure which organizes checks into a constant number of groups, each of which contains non-overlapping checks which can be simultaneously measured.
+We further assume that this syndrome extraction procedure leads to a finite fault-tolerant threshold against local Pauli and measurement noise for the family of input qLDPC codes considered.

+In the syndrome extraction procedure for the associated wire codes, there are a number of additional fault locations due to the addition of ancilla qubits and the weight-reduced syndrome checks.
+We now argue that each of these faults is captured by some equivalent local fault in the original syndrome extraction procedure, and that there are a constant number of new faults contributing to any original fault.
+Hence, the wire code construction leads to an equivalent detector error model~\cite{McEwen2023,Delfosse2023} in the fault-tolerant syndrome extraction setting, but with a different rate of local errors.
+Since the boost to the error rate is upper bounded by a constant, the existence of a finite fault-tolerance threshold in the original code implies the existence of one for the wire code.